austinmama/customer-portal/cpsetupfedid.md

 In this model, the following process occurs:
 * Users are created in both the identity provider and {{site.data.keyword.BluSoftlayer_notm}} infrastructure.
 * User permissions are assigned in {{site.data.keyword.BluSoftlayer}} infrastructure IMS by using the {{site.data.keyword.BluSoftlayer}} infrastructure customer portal or APIs.
-* Users authenticate with the identity provider and federate their credentials.
+* Users authenticate with the identity provider and federate their user identity.
-* {{site.data.keyword.BluSoftlayer}} infrastructure consumes the credentials and access control is based on the permissions that are defined for the user in {{site.data.keyword.BluSoftlayer}} infrastructure IMS.
+* {{site.data.keyword.BluSoftlayer}} infrastructure consumes the user identification and access control is based on the permissions that are defined for the user in {{site.data.keyword.BluSoftlayer}} infrastructure IMS.

 Accounts for users that need access to {{site.data.keyword.BluSoftlayer}} infrastructure are first created in {{site.data.keyword.BluSoftlayer}} infrastructure with random passwords.
 All permissions must be configured in {{site.data.keyword.BluSoftlayer}} infrastructure before the user can use SSO through the identity provider.
 Currently, permissions are set up based on the individual user.